In-person Faculty Writers' Retreats have been suspended due to COVID-19. We hope to resume these successful and popular programs as soon as possible.

 Who is organizing this retreat?

-The Hume Center for Writing and Speaking and the Office of the Vice Provost for Faculty Development and Diversity.
+The Hume Center for Writing and Speaking and the Office of Faculty Development.

 - View the Stanford Humanities Center Manuscript Review Workshops, which is designed to provide helpful and timely feedback to faculty preparing monographs or other similarly large academic bodies of work prior to submission for publication.